cadeo111/go/README.md

 # goGame
-a 2p game of go for the cmd line written in golang
+a 2 player game of go for the cmd line written in golang

 to run, open cmd/gogame and run `go build` then `./gogame`